arturopala/elm-monocle/README.md

 ## Lens

 A Lens is a functional concept which solves a very common problem: how to easily update a complex immutable structure, for this purpose Lens acts as a zoom into a record.
-Basic Lens can be easily modified and composed.

 ```elm
     type alias Lens a b =